Category Archives: Outer Banks

 Commercial Fishing

-When moving here decades ago, I was introduced to a culture of commercial fishing.
+Moving here decades ago, introduced me to a culture of commercial fishing.
 It was a livelihood that captured my attention.
 I spent lots of time watching newfound friends hauling in their catch, sometimes prolific, many times not.
 I hung out at the creek where locals kept their boats and packed fish.
 It became a passion for my photography.

 Old wooden boats had beautiful lines, particularly the traditional shad boats, like these in the background of this 1985 photograph.
-I noticed the wooden workboats were being replaced by ones made of fiberglass.
+I noticed the wooden workboats were being replaced by ones built of fiberglass.

 Shooting this 1980 image, I was especially taken by four shad boats tied up at the Beasley fish house in Colington.
-I would see them frequently long hauling in the Pamlico Sound at Rodanthe.
-They were originally designed to use sail power, but most in existence had been converted to using gasoline engines.
+I would see them frequently long hauling Pamlico Sound at Rodanthe.
+Originally designed to use sail power, most had been converted to using gasoline engines.

 I revisited that same fish house two weeks ago.
-The shad boats were gone.
-The building was in disrepair.
-Some fishing was still apparent but it was not at all the same.
-For me, the scene symbolized a decline of commercial fishing, especially for the small fishing operations.
-It made me sad.
+The shad boats were gone, the building in disrepair.
+Some fishing was still apparent but it was not the same.
+For me, the scene symbolized the decline of independent commercial fishing enterprises, and made me sad.

 Snow Job